avionmage/Pathfinder-Character-Writeup/README.md

 # Pathfinder-Character-Writeup
-A simple program that creates a simple character for pathfinder
+A program that helps create character sheets for the pathfinder Role Playing Game.

+The program will ask for your

+Player's Name
+Character's Name
+Fluff line
+Level
+Class
+Ability score set
+Ability score placement
+Equipment

+The program will then calculate your

+HP